Levin outdoor clothing company Swazi moves manufacturing production to Thailand

 "Davey has always been a strong proponent for keeping employment in New Zealand and retaining local manufacturing and it's great to hear that at least some of the Swazi line will still be made here.
 However, while no-one should think for a minute that it's an easy challenge, it's a shame that, rather than trying to scale the business locally and being a part of rebuilding a once-proud heritage of domestic manufacturing, they succumb to the easier option of moving offshore," Kepes said.

-Kepes said Cactus had been manufacturing in New Zealand for more than 25 years.
+Kepes said his company had been manufacturing clothing in New Zealand for more than 25 years.